kopp/minipython/docs/filesystem.rst

     However, if you switch your device off the data will remain intact until you either delete it (see below) or re-flash the device.

-MicroPython on the micro:bit provides a flat file system; i.e. there is no notion of a directory hierarchy, the file system is just a list of named files.
+MiniPython on the micro:bit provides a flat file system; i.e. there is no notion of a directory hierarchy, the file system is just a list of named files.
 Reading and writing a file is achieved via the standard Python ``open`` function and the resulting file-like object (representing the file) of types